 For instance: In 1963 FCB (Foote, Cone & Belding – TWAs advertising agency from 1956 until 1968) created the well-known "Up, up and away" slogan.
 A lot of posters were reprinted by using the original colour-separations of the artwork, but an additional triangle with the new slogan appeared in the lower right corner.

 Another reason for reprints was the introduction of modern jets.
 No airline wanted to display oldstyle propeller planes anymore...
 For instance, in the late fifties United Air Lines decided to delete the DC-7 from Stan Gallis stunning Southern California poster.

-The reissue shows a jet instead of a propeller plane and the new Air France logotype with a slogan.
+The 2nd reissue shows a jet instead of a propeller plane and again a new redesigned Air France logotype, with a slogan below.

 Have a look at the artwork of the reissue: is a bit different, but interesting and valuable too.
 It was not possible to use the original artwork of Lithographs in colors again – in opposite to offset-prints.
 After the printing process the artwork was deleted from the surface of the limestone and it was prepared for the next subject.
 Accordingly it was impossible to reprint a poster.